 All employees required to have a CDL or who otherwise are subject to alcohol and drug testing will receive a copy of the district's policy, the testing requirements, and detailed information on alcohol and drug abuse and the availability of assistance programs.

-Employees with questions or concerns relating to alcohol and drug testing policies and related educational material should contact Dr. Max Thompson, Superintendent of Schools.
+Employees with questions or concerns relating to alcohol and drug testing policies and related educational material should contact Dr. Stacy Johnson, Superintendent.

 Health Safety Training

 Policies DBA, DMA